aio-libs-abandoned/aioredis-py/docs/api_reference.rst

 .. exception:: PoolClosedError

+   Raised from :meth:`aioredis.ConnectionsPool.acquire`
-   Raised from :meth:`aioredis.RedisPool.acquire` when pool is already closed.
+   when pool is already closed.

 Exceptions Hierarchy